nabeelhdp/nifi-dashboard/README.md

 Update `config.ini` and run as
 `python nifipoll.py`

-For dashboard, copy bottle.py from bottle webpage and drop in the same directory as the `nifi_poll.py`
+For dashboard, copy `bottle.py` from bottle webpage and drop in the same directory as the `nifi_poll.py` Place canvas.min.js into a new folder called static

 Run